 - Financial issues.

 - Fear or distrust of health care providers.

 - Transportation issues.

 - Communication issues.

-- Lack of time.
+- · Lack of time.

 - Not a top priority.

 - Unable to obtain insurance.

 - Don't know where to seek care.

-- No family to support or assist them in navigating the U.S. healthcare system.
+- No family of support to assist them in navigating the U.S. healthcare system.